 *The box may not contain badge stock if the event organizer chose to source badges from somewhere else.

 ⚠️ Caution!
 Make sure you set up each piece of equipment in the order in which it's presented here.
-Don't throw away any of the packaging in the Onsite kit.
+Don't throw away any of the packaging in an Onsite rental kit.
 You'll need it for return shipping.

-Take a look at the video below for a demo and read the instructions below for more best practices.
-Please note that the video below shows only the ZD620, though most of the steps are exactly the same for the ZD621.
+The video below shows a setup demo, and the instructions below provide instructions and more best practices.
+Please note that the video below shows only the ZD620, though most of the steps are the same for the ZD621.

 1. Router setup

 Plug the router's power cord into a power source.
-After about 30 seconds, the light on the top will turn blue.
-Plug the supplied Ethernet cable into the LAN1 port on the back of the router, and plug the other end into the printer’s network port.
+After about 30 seconds, the router should be ready to go.
+Plug the supplied Ethernet cable into one of the LAN ports on the back of the router and plug the other end into the printer’s network port.

-You may also need to attach the router antennas.
-Simple screw the antennas into the port NOT marked “GPS”.
+You may also need to attach the router's antenna(s).
+Simply screw antennas into ports NOT marked “GPS”.

 2. Printer setup

-Plug the printer’s power cord into a power source, and press the power button.
-After the printer powers on, make sure the network light at the top right corner of the screen is green.
+Plug the printer’s power cord into a power source and press the power button.
+After the printer powers on, make sure the network light above the top right corner of the screen is green.
 If the light is off or yellow, check to make sure the Ethernet cable is connected to both the router and the printer.

 ⭐️ Keep in mind, printers must be connected directly to the router with an ethernet cable.

-Complete the steps in this article to load and calibrate the printer.
+Now, complete the steps in this article to load badges and calibrate the printer.